3D Printer Anatomy & How it Works

 Want to know how 3D printers work and what’s going on inside of one?
-Here we dissect a Fusion3 F306 printer to give you an overview of the main parts found inside most 3D printers.
+Here we dissect a 3D printer to give you an overview of the main parts of a 3D printer.
 We don’t cover every single nut and bolt, just the important parts that are instrumental in printing.
-Click here for a printable version.

 1. Heat Sink